-With a tight economy, many families will opt to hit the roads this summer instead of flying, but driving with kids can be especially challenging.
-Admit it: taking a long car trip with kids can drive you crazy.
+Many budget-conscious families are opting to travel by car, instead of by plane, but driving with kids can be especially challenging.
 “Are we there, yet?”
 “I’m bored.”
 “He’s picking on me.”
 “I’m hungry.”
 And the list goes on.
 But with proper planning, the ride can be fun and relatively painless for all.
 Consider following a few important tips.

 Here are 10 tips to ensure you have a fun, safe, and smooth trip.